Service Plugins

 Note

 If there are multiple Services that provide the same endpoint, you can use the tags parameter to specify which Service to call.
-If there are multiple Services that match the specified tags, a ValueError will be raised.
-If no Service matches the specified endpoint and tags, a ValueError will also be raised.
+If there are multiple Services that match the specified tags, all matching Services will be called.
+If no Service matches the specified endpoint and tags, a ValueError will be raised.

 Event Handling